What is Eosinophilic Esophagitis (EoE)?

 Changes in Diet

-- Empiric Elimination Diet– removes the top most common food allergens; milk, egg, soy, wheat, fish / shellfish, peanuts/tree nuts.
-This is also called a Six-Food Elimination Diet (6FED).
+- Empiric elimination diet– removes the most common food allergens: milk, egg, soy, wheat, fish / shellfish, and peanuts / tree nuts.
+This is also called a Six-Food Elimination diet (6FED).

-- Elemental Diet – amino acid-based formula that supplies the child’s caloric and nutritional needs.
-A dietitian will help make sure your child is getting the proper nutrition.
+- Elemental diet – amino acid-based formula that supplies the child’s caloric and nutritional needs.
+A dietitian will help make sure your child is getting proper nutrition.

 Food Trials

 Many people with EoE avoid foods that trigger their disease.
 Food trialing is a process used to determine which foods are safe for a patient to eat.
-Patients first remove several foods from the diet that may cause EoE, and then add these foods back into their diet one at a time.
-Your physician will lead this process.
+Patients first remove several foods from their diet that may cause EoE and then add these foods back into their diet one at a time.
+Your child's doctor will lead this process.
 Patients eat a food that they want to add into their diet in a very systematic way.
 After several weeks, the patient is scoped to see if that food caused an increase in eosinophils and disease symptoms.
 If eating the food causes a patient’s EoE to worsen, patients then avoid that food.
-If it does not impact their disease state, it is considered a passed food trial and the patient can continue to keep this food in their diet.
+If it did not impact their disease state, it is considered a "passed" food trial and the patient can continue to keep this food in their diet.

 Prescription Medications